jiacai2050/shellgpt/README.md

 ## Role

 There are some built-in roles in shellgpt:
-- `default`, used for ask general programming questions
+- `default`, used for ask general questions
+- `code`, used for ask programming questions
 - `shell`, used for infer shell command
 - `cm`, used for generate git commit message